Ukraine crisis diplomacy: What you need to know | DW | 10.02.2022

 Tensions around Russia's military buildup near Ukraine have launched a flurry of diplomatic activity, with talks among different European countries continuing Thursday.

-The start of joint military excerices by Russia and Belarus have added urgency to efforts to defuse the situation in Ukraine.
+The start of joint military exercises by Russia and Belarus have added urgency to efforts to defuse the situation in Ukraine.

 German Chancellor Olaf Scholz is set to meet with the leaders of the Baltic countries in Berlin in the evening.

-Estonian Prime Minsiter Kaja Kallas called on the West to stand united and persevere ahead of the trip to Germany.
+Estonian Prime Minister Kaja Kallas called on the West to stand united and persevere ahead of the trip to Germany.

 "Our unity in Europe is of key importance at the moment.
 We must have strategic patience," she told the dpa news agency.